marcpage/devops-driver/README.md

 # devops-driver

 Devops-driver is a set of tools to help streamline developer's experience.
 It is a collection of tools to help gain insights into various processes.

-These tools have been developed for Salient Systems, who has agreed can be put in the public domain.
-The software is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
-In no event shall the authors be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.